 If you live in the Northwest, you’re likely to find moss growing on your roof, particularly on wood or composition shingles.
 Moss, which looks more three-dimensional than algae, needs to go because it traps water.
 If you tackle it early enough, you can just sweep it off.

 If there’s a lot of buildup, you may need to kill the moss first.
 The Washington Toxics Coalition recommends using products based on potassium salts of fatty acids rather than more toxic formulas with zinc sulfate.
 Even so, apply the soap only where moss is growing, and try to keep the wash water from getting into storm drains.

 Once the roof is clean and free of moss, consider investing in zinc strips to keep it from coming back.
-For about $300, a roofer will install strips near the top of the roof.
+For about $150 to $250, a roofer will install strips near the top of the roof.
 When it rains, the runoff from the strips inhibits the growth of moss.
 It’s effective and more environmentally friendly than treating the entire roof with pesticide, as long as you don’t live near a stream or a lake where the runoff can harm aquatic life.

 Trim Overhanging Branches

 A little prevention in the form of tree-trimming goes a long way toward keeping leaves and moss off your roof and keeping your roof damage-free.
 Abrasion from limbs and leaves that touch your roof can eventually damage shingles, especially in high winds.

 Overhanging branches also give squirrels and other rodents access to your roof.
 They can gnaw on your roof and siding.
 Branches need to be 10 feet away from your roof to keep these pests at bay.
 If that’s not possible, wrap the tree trunk with a sheet-metal bank to prevent them from climbing the tree.

 Trimming branches that hang over the roof is a job for a pro, though, or you might cause more damage than you prevent.